inex/ixp-manager-docs-md/docs/features/nagios.md

 * a per-switch hostgroup;
 * a per cabinet hostgroup;
 * a per location / data centre hostgroup;
-* a all members hostgroup.
+* an all members hostgroup.

 These hostgroups are very useful to single out issues and for post-maintenance checks.